 Using techniques such as Man-in-the-Middle attacks and Rogue Hotspots, hostile actors can easily intercept messages between your mobile devices and the WiFi network.

 A VPN protects you by encrypting messages before they pass over the public WiFi network.
 This way, even if a bad guy intercepts your messages, all they will see is indecipherable gibberish.
+If you are visiting a hotel or using wifi in any public location, it is strongly advisable to utilize a VPN connection.

 To summarize, the best VPNs for mobile devices should have the following characteristics: